Engaging an ever-changing world with a never-changing gospel

 This team applies faithful stewardship of Trinity’s financial resources designed to mission.
 We have been able to assist our mission partners with emergency medical costs, the purchase of medical equipment, repairs to storm damaged homes, and year-end gifts.
 We have also been able to help numerous Trinity members participate in short-term mission opportunities, and assist in the first publications of the Bible in a newly translated dialects.
 The Stewardship Team is also responsible for researching and proposing specific designated offerings, like One Great Hour of Sharing.
 Also as prospective missionaries seek Trinity’s partnership, the Stewardship Team will assist in determining whether their ministry focus is in line with Trinity’s goals and determining the amount of financial support the new Mission Partner will receive.

 This team oversees Trinity’s ongoing work with our Ethiopia mission partners.
-They invest in outreach and translation efforts for the Suri and Suri-Baale who until recently were unreached people groups in the Southwest corner of Ethiopia.
+They invest in outreach, translation, and literacy efforts for the Suri and Suri-Baale who, until recently, were unreached people groups in the Southwest corner of Ethiopia.
 They also foster our relationship with the South West Bethel Synod, within which the Suri live.
-They especially help the Bible School, which trains pastors (including Suri ones) and they also provide scholarships for women students.
-Every year or two, a trip is made to visit the Suri, our Synod, and Trinity’s missionaries working in Ethiopia.
+They mainly help the Bible School, which trains pastors (including Suri ones).
+Every year or two, a trip is made to visit the Suri, the translators, and our Synod in Ethiopia.

 This team provides small group support, hospitality, focused prayer, encouragement and care for our Trinity missionaries who serve around the globe.
 They come alongside our missionaries who are home on furlough and assist with the missionaries’ special needs like transportation, housing and overall care during their visit.
 They help raise awareness and expose our missionaries to the wider church body by setting up opportunities for them to speak to the congregation in Adult Sunday School classes, children’s and youth classes and/or special events.
 Each member on this team serves as a liaison for designated missionaries to correspond with, pray for and encourage in their particular ministry context.